navarroaxel/react-native-scrollview-carousel-example/README.md

 <ScrollView horizontal>
 ```

-In this example, we show how to overlap the `Image` component with the header
+In this example, we show how to overlap the `Image` component on the header
 to get a cool effect.
 The touch is so fluid and fast that the user has a sense
-of a high performant application.
+of a high performance application.

 ### Performance issues

 The `ScrollView` renders all its react child components.
 If you need to render
-a carousel with more than 10 items, you can get better performance using the
+a carousel with more than 10 items, you can get better performance by using the
 `FlatList` built-in component.

 ## The layout